lvclark/paralog_id/README.md

 `scripts/process_isoloci.py` runs through the simulated annealing algorithm using a test set of tags that aligned to Chr01 and Chr02 in *Miscanthus*.

+`scripts/optimize_temperature.R` examines the output of `process_isoloci.py` to determina an optimum starting temperature for the simulated annealing algorithm.

 ### Documentation

 `doc/proof_heterozygosity_for_isolocus_detection.docx` is a mathematical proof